Yale School of Medicine

 The Yale School of Medicine is the medical school of Yale University, a private Ivy League research university in New Haven, Connecticut.
 It was founded in 1810 as the Medical Institution of Yale College and formally opened in 1813.
 It is the sixth-oldest medical school in the United States.

 The school’s faculty clinical practice is Yale Medicine.
 Yale School of Medicine has a strong affiliation with its primary teaching hospital, Yale New Haven Hospital and the Yale New Haven Health System.
 The school is home to the Harvey Cushing/John Hay Whitney Medical Library, which is one of the country’s largest modern medical libraries and is known for its historical collections.

-For the class of 2028, the school received 5,669 applications to fill 104 seats in the MD Program.
-The median GPA for the class was 3.94, and the median MCAT score was 521.
+For the class of 2029, the school received 6,206 applications to fill 104 seats in the MD Program.
+The acceptance rate is about 4.4%.
+The median GPA for the class was 3.94, and the median MCAT score was 523.